jkeohan/rctr-8-2-21/homework/w03/shoppingCart_with_input.md

 - Will pass down a function to the child that will allow it to pass it the product value back up
 - Update state to include the value which will then update the UI to show that item

+#### AllTheThings Component

+- Render a full list of the products with name and price
+- When an item is clicked the value will be lifted to App
+- App will update state and place the item

+#### MyShoppingCart Component

+- Render the list of products in your shopping cart
+- When an item is clicked the value will be lifted to App
+- App will remove the item from state and pass down the new data set to MyShoppingCart

 #### Bonuses